Ethics training

 See State Officials and Employees Ethics Act, 5 ILCS 430/15-5 et. seq.

-Although the OEIG and EOEA do accept complaints that are filed anonymously, the identity of all who file complaints with the OEIG and EOEA will be kept confidential to the extent possible under the law.
+Although the OEIG and University Ethics Office do accept complaints that are filed anonymously, the identity of all who file complaints with the OEIG and University Ethics Office will be kept confidential to the extent possible under the law.
 There may however be circumstances under which a complainant’s identity must be revealed by law.